 Letter to be sent by 17 July to 3,200 unpaid carers.
 Uptake assistance for unpaid carers lower than expected.
-Digital exclusion one of the reasons that medically or financially vulnerable residents have been dependent on MCC for support during the crisis e.g. unable to shop online.
+Digital exclusion one of the reasons why medically or financially vulnerable residents have been dependent on Manchester City Council for support during the crisis e.g. unable to shop online.